 Perhaps one of the greatest benefits to rental property investing is the proof of concept handed down by millions of successful investors before us.
 Since the dawn of human civilization, landlords have built wealth by owning and leasing out residential property.

-6. It’s (fairly) stable and predictable.
+6. Rentals are (fairly) stable and predictable.

-Yes, events such as the market collapse in 2007 do happen, but rental property owners who were investing for long-term gains did not suffer like those who were trying to be “fancy” (or as my good friend and fellow landlord Jordan says, “punk drunk on greed”).
+Yes, events such as the market collapse in 2007 and COVID do happen, but rental property owners who were investing for long-term gains did not suffer like those who were trying to be “fancy” (or as my good friend and fellow landlord Jordan says, “punk drunk on greed”).

 Furthermore, I would argue that the 2007 real estate crash was predictable for those who were paying attention—because one of the defining characteristics of the real estate market is the boom-and-bust cycle that never goes away.
 Once an investor learns to identify this cycle, the old adage of “buy low, sell high” becomes much easier to achieve.

-7. It offers incredible variety.
+7. Rentals offer incredible variety.

 Rental properties also offer an incredible amount of variety within the asset class.